kos-lang/kos/doc/modules.md

 Returns an array with elements extracted from the iterable object and sorted.

+Uses a stable sorting algorithm, which preserves order of elements for which sorting keys compare as equal.

 The first variant returns a sort function, which can then be used to sort any iterable object.
 The usage of the returned function is the same as the usage of the remaining variants.